PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-shapes-lab.md

 ### Saving Shapes

-To save a shape for later use, first select it on the slide, then right-click and select `Add to Shapes Lab`.
+To save a shape for later use, first select it on the slide, then right-click and select `Add to Shapes Lab` in the submenu `PowerPointLabs`.

 <img class="box-shadow" src="./img/docs/shapes-lab-2.png">